MarvinHauke/myDotfiles/README.md

 ## this is a repository for my personel confgfiles.

 ### It is configuered as a git bare repo to make it easier to move to new machines.
+### For details how to clone this Repo to your machine take a look at the following artikel: [git bare repo for dotfiles](https://www.atlassian.com/git/tutorials/dotfiles "go to the artikel")

 Bash: